Our Mission

 We strive to create educational systems that truly support teachers to act as innovators and to make a difference in their communities.
 We believe that by investing in the human capital in our schools we drive systems change so that schools better serve students, and teachers are valued as professionals.

-Our Pillars
+Our 4 Pillars of Action

 • The Educators’ Fund: Investing in Teachers